Fayetteville, Arkansas Social Security Disability Attorney

 If the benefits denial still stands after the ALJ Hearing, you may then request Reconsideration at the Appeals Council level.
 While at this stage the chances of a benefits award are fairly low, filing with the Appeals Council will exhaust the program’s administrative remedies and create a right to appeal in federal court.

-Should You Hire a Social Security Disability Lawyer?
+Should You Hire a Social Security Disability Lawyer in Arkansas?

 Individuals can file for Social Security disability benefits on their own directly through the SSA.
 However, this process is complicated and involves getting specific medical statements from your treating physicians, as well as filling out extensive paperwork and dealing with the often-intimidating federal government.
 In many cases, an in-person hearing before an Administrative Law Judge is required.
 Often, the SSA representative will hire vocational experts to explain why your “Residual Functional Capacity” (RFC), or ability to engage in activities, still permits you to perform certain work – even if you don’t have prior experience.